LouisEastt/Slave2/Week 9/Readme.md

 * What are other potential translations that I haven’t explored?
 * Could I work through a personal visualisation that assesses the forms?
 * Narrated visualisation attempting to assess their performance?
+* How should the models be photographed?
+(That properly reflects the project..?)

 ## Next Steps?